t-mullen/hyperhost/README.md

 var host = new HyperHost(); // Create a new HyperHost instance

 host.on('ready', function(url){
-  window.open(url); // Open the window whena URL is available });
+  window.open(url); // Open the window when a URL is available });

 // Digest the files to be served.